 - Consider the investment objectives of the Fund The investment objectives of each Fund outline the primary financial goals of the Fund, taking into account the Fund's return objectives and its tolerance for risk, providing the overarching parameters for the investment strategy. - 2.
 Define the asset class makeup of the Fund Given the defined investment objectives and risk tolerance of each Fund, the Portfolio Managers formulate the mix of asset classes, and the diversification of these, that will make up the Fund.
 The Portfolio Managers define ranges for each asset class, establishing the limits to which they can alter the mix of asset classes within the Fund.

-Milford's Investment Committee must approve the creation of, and changes to, all asset allocation ranges.
+Milford's Investment Committee (a committee of the Milford Asset Management Board) must approve the creation of, and changes to, all asset allocation ranges.